NOLAN WILLIAMS, JR.

 BIO

-• Conceptualization of the 2002 “Freedom” exhibition, a celebration of African American history and heritage from emancipation to the end of the 20th century.
-Produced in collaboration with Walls Communications, this project was adopted by the U.S. Army and toured throughout the nation over a five-year period, including mountings at the Essence Music Festival and the NAACP Image Awards.
-And...
-Nolan's concept still serves as inspiration for the U.S. Army’s present-day exhibition highlighting Blacks in the armed services.
+• Curation of impactful cultural exhibits, including "DC Home Rule 50," mounted at the DC History Center from April 2023 to February of this year; "West Side/South Side," a 2018 touring photo exhibit commemorating the centennial birthday of American composer Leonard Bernstein (Washington, DC, Philadelphia, PA and Atlanta, GA); and the 2002 “Freedom” exhibition, a celebration of African American history and heritage from emancipation to the end of the 20th century.
+The "Freedom" exhibit, produced in collaboration with Lon Walls Communications, was adopted by the U.S. Army and toured throughout the nation over a five-year period, including mountings at the Essence Music Festival and the NAACP Image Awards.

 PHOTO CREDITS: (1) Nolan music directing "A Monumental Celebration," Lincoln Memorial (2018), photo courtesy of The White House Historical Association; (2) Nolan participating in a panel discussion for the opening of the West Side/South Side exhibition at NYU-Washington, D.C., photo courtesy of NEWorks Productions; (3) Nolan conducting the National Symphony Orchestra and NEWorks Voices of Inspiration at THEARC (2012); photo by Kadesh DuBose, courtesy of NEWorks Productions